Marte’s 4 hits lead Oakland to a 6-3 win, sweep of Rangers

 Isiah Kiner-Falefa homered for Texas, which lost its 14th consecutive road game, two shy of the franchise record.
 The Rangers have lost six straight games overall.

+“I (think) we need to get the bottom of the lineup to be a little bit more productive,” Texas manager Chris Woodward said.
+“Right now, Kiner and Adolis (García) are swinging the bat pretty well, but we need some better at-bats, some lengthier at-bats from the bottom half.”

-A’s rookie right-hander James Kaprielian came off the injured list to pitch six strong innings, allowing two runs on three hits with four strikeouts.
+A’s rookie James Kaprielian came off the injured list to pitch six strong innings, allowing two runs on three hits with four strikeouts.
 Kaprielian (6-4) missed his previous start with a right shoulder impingement.

+“It wasn’t even a thought in my mind today,” the right-hander said.
+“Physically, I feel great. … To be honest, I didn’t even realize I put together a quality start.
+So I am happy about that.”

+Added Melvin: “He gives us six innings, only three hits, gets swings and misses, real efficient.
+After having a little bit of time off, he didn’t miss a beat.
+He pitched in the fashion that he basically has been all year.”

-The Rangers grabbed an early 1-0 lead when Nathaniel Lowe doubled home Adolis García in the top of the first.
+The Rangers grabbed an early 1-0 lead when Nathaniel Lowe doubled home García in the top of the first.
 The A’s responded with an RBI single from Lowrie and a two-run double from Murphy in the bottom half to take a 3-1 lead.

 Brown launched a 448-foot home run off Rangers starter Jordan Lyles in the fourth inning and Lowrie drew a bases-loaded walk to make it 5-1.